 - Paper towels rather than air hand dryers in bathrooms.

-- Gardening or greenhouse space available within certain distance of residential structures.
+- Gardening or greenhouse space available within a certain distance of residential structures.

 - Water quality testing and limits on contaminants.